Valquoniam/RO203/README.md

 RO203 Project in collab w/ Axel Dumont - Solving Linear Programs : "Pegs" & "Towers

-In this repository, you will find our work on solving Pegs and Tower games using cplex.
+In this repository, you will find our work on solving Pegs and Tower games using cplex and heuristics functions

 ## Game n°1 : Peg Solitaire